 WordPress will now create tables in your database and then send you to the next step of the installation.

 Now you need to provide some information for WordPress to set up your site.
 This includes site title, username, password, and admin email address.

 If you do not want your website to be visible to search engines, then you can check the box next to search engine visibility.
 Later when you are ready you can change this from WordPress settings.
 If you are unsure about what to do, then simply leave it unchecked.

 Click on the Install WordPress button to continue.
 WordPress will set up your website and finish the installation.

 You will see a success message showing your username.
 You can now click on the Log in button to sign in to your WordPress site.

 If you are a beginner and have a doubt in mind whether you can install WordPress on your local computer then the answer is YES.
 But if you are a beginner and wanted to show your website to the outside world then you should not do that.

 Installing WordPress on the local computer is generally done by WordPress theme and plugin developers.
 WordPress theme and plugin developer generally test the functionality of their theme under local testing environment.

-If you want to create wordpress website for other people to see it over internet than you should buy a good domain name and webhosting for your website.
+If you want to create a wordpress website for other people to see it over the internet than you should buy a good domain name and webhosting for your website.
 Please follow the steps above to instal wordpress over your webhosting provider.